paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 13. Launch the arm9loaderhax installer
 14. "Exploiting arm9" should be nearly instant, if you get stuck restart and try again
 14. Select Full Install
-15. The installer will now install arm9loaderhax on your device
+15. The installer will now install arm9loaderhax on your device (this is very fast)
 16. Your 3DS should reboot into CFW SysNAND.
 If you get a black screen, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_a9lh).

 ##### Enter Decrypt9